 Twice-monthly, Guelph Politico posts the latest inspection results from the Wellington-Dufferin-Guelph Public Health Unit inspection of local restaurants, hotels, cafes, grocery stores and other businesses that handle food.
 We call it “Mangez!”, and this column highlights the latest inspections done by WDGPH, and the results they’ve posted.
 Continue reading “MANGEZ!
-Dine Safe Guide for March 1-15, 2018”
+Dine Safe Guide for September 1-15, 2018”